-The SNL (Shared Network Location) was designed to reduce bandwidth utilization of the Oracle Service Cloud application during Maintenance Pack application or site update.
-This deployment option locally mirrors the update components on the Oracle Service Cloud servers.
+The SNL (Shared Network Location) was designed to reduce bandwidth utilization of the Oracle B2C Service application during Maintenance Pack application or site update.
+This deployment option locally mirrors the update components on the Oracle B2C Service servers.

 The SNL can be defined for an entire site, for specific profiles, or both.
 If both are defined, the profile location setting will override the site location.

-For details on setting the SNL, please refer to the Deployment Guide for your version of Oracle Service Cloud.
+For details on setting the SNL, please refer to the Deployment Guide for your version of Oracle B2C Service.

 When setting the SNL please consider the following:

-The SNL is designed to reduce bandwidth during updating of the Oracle Service Cloud application.
+The SNL is designed to reduce bandwidth during updating of the Oracle B2C Service application.